neurosim/DNN_NeuroSim_V1.4/README.md

 :star2: This is the released version 1.4 (August 1, 2023) for the tool, and this version has **_improved following inference engine estimation_**:
 ```
-1. Support for technology scaling down to 1nm node in hardware estimation framework (C++ code).
+1. Support for technology scaling down to 1nm node in the hardware estimation framework (C++ code).

 The following is a list of the supported nodes: